-The Heartbeat Trust is a charity established in 2004 by Prof Ken McDonald and Dr. Mark Ledwidge to support specialist clinical and research services in heart failure and heart failure prevention in Ireland.
+The Heartbeat Trust is a charity established in 2004 by Prof Ken McDonald and Prof. Mark Ledwidge to support specialist clinical and research services in heart failure and heart failure prevention in Ireland.
 The Heartbeat Trust’s services are based in St. Vincent’s Hospital, St Michael’s Hospital, and The Conway Institute, University College Dublin.

 Our Mission is to improve Heart Failure care for all through advocacy and the provision of internationally leading research and services